Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 - habitual (only) -- k-
 - progressive (only) -- tsh-
 - perfect (only) -- m-
-- near progressive -- ??
+- near progressive -- nh-
-- near perfect -- ??
+- near perfect -- sh-
 - subjunctive -- s-

 The conditional is different -- it can only be applied to the past form of a verb.
 It takes the exact same form as the subjunctive in that case, and when either meaning could apply, the conditional is assumed.